Preserving Manchester’s History Since 1886

-- To establish and maintain within the town a library and museum to collect and preserve objects which illustrate the history of the town.
+- To maintain a museum and archives for the purpose of collecting and preserving objects which illustrate the history of the town.

 In 2014, the organization changed its name to Manchester Historical Museum and adopted a new logo to reflect our mission to share our treasures and invite ALL to come in and explore.

 The logo is comprised of four elements each representing an aspect of the Manchester-by-the-Sea historical heritage.

 - Masconomo – Sagamore of Agawam who welcomed the John Winthrop and the Puritans when they arrived on the Arbella

 - The Trask House – home of our collection and archives